-Stacked gearboxes are also used for the Dieseko GIANT concept: Several gearboxes are placed on one base as a modular system, as required, up to 2,000 kgm eccentric moment.
+Stacked gearboxes are also used for the Dieseko GIANT concept: the gearboxes can be used as building blocks to build up a vibrator with up to 2,000kgm of eccentric force.
+Each 250kgm or 500kgm modular gearcase added to the base plate increases the working range of the unit.
 In 2022, Dieseko Group will supply a PVE Upending GIANT 2,000kgm eccentric moment Vibratory Hammer for installing 64 Monopiles offshore the Coast of Bretagne in France.

 The 500 MU will be deployed at the end of 2021 to install anchor piles for wave energy floats.

 Anchor piles are the mooring solution for floating renewable devices.
-Anchor piles bring various benefits in terms of transferring high loads in multiple directions.
+Anchor piles transfer high loads in multiple directions and are ideally suited for anchoring floating devices.
 This allows mooring of various floating structures, such as Semi-Subs, SPAR’s, FPSO’s and TLP’s.

 Pin-piles secure subsea structures to the seabed.
 This can be, for example, tripods for the foundation of windmills

 The PVE 500MU is a further development of the patented PVE 300MU Upending Vibratory Hammer.
-Dieseko’s Upending concept was already introduced in 2012 on the Global Tech I wind farm.
+Dieseko’s Upending concept was first introduced in 2012 at the Global Tech I wind farm in Germany.

 In this project 240 PIN piles, up to 60 meters in length were picked up, positioned and vibrated directly for the first time in history, without an auxiliary crane.
-With this efficient way of installation, Dieseko has opened the eyes to the use of Vibratory Hammers in offshore applications.
+With this efficient way of installation, Dieseko opened the eyes of the world to the use of Vibratory Hammers in offshore applications.